-Students are required to take all nine of the following required core history courses.
-In addition, students must also complete HIST 100 every semester while enrolled in the public history program.
+Public history majors are required to complete 45 credits (15 courses) from the courses listed below as indicated.
+Students must also complete the 1-credit HIST 100 every semester while enrolled in the public history program.

 Students are required to take five courses from general history elective courses.
 Three of these courses must be at the 300 or 400 level.